 Source: Pinterest

-The full circle is the most common type of lazy Susan turntable.
-The shelf is a full circular shape that rotates 360 degrees, allowing for more storage space.
+The full circle lazy Susan is the most common type and rotates 360 degrees, allowing for more storage space.
 You can also move the racks up and down to accommodate several tiers in a single cabinet.

 The full circle can be used in base cabinets or be used to increase storage and functionality on the kitchen counter.
 It works for most cupboards, including corner cabinets with doors that open at a 45-degree angle.